Kevinovitz/Tryhackme_Parser/README.md

 #### Preparing the script

 Now you need to edit the script in order for it to work as you want.
+Most are placed at the top of the script.

+THM PARSER MODIFY

-First things to add are your credentials
+First things to add are your credentials.
+Use your Tryhackme email and password.

+> [!note]
+> Make sure to remove your credentials if you are not using the script anymore or want to share it with others!

+The Tryhackme login page has been added.
+Just in case it should ever change.
+No modification should be necessary for now.

+You can change the default room this script will scrape from if you don't supply your own url on script execution.
+Shouldn't need any change, except if you want to test stuff and don't want to bother with entering a url.

 ## Usage